 ITDS 1125.
-Science in the Public Discourse: Modern and Historical Conflicts Between the Natural Sciences and Public Opinion (2-0-2) This course will explore the sometimes contentious debates between the natural sciences (e.g. astronomy, biology, earth science) and pseudoscientific ideologies, especially modern and/or historical conflicts between scientific theories and established belief systems.
-The course will explore the nature of science in the context of public discourse on one or more of the following topics: evolution and creationism/intelligent design, flood geology, age of the Earth, formation of the universe/solar system, climate change, genetic engineering, and/or alternative medicine.
+Geology in the Public Discourse: Modern and Historical Conflicts Between Science and Public Opinion (2-0-2) This course will explore the sometimes contentious debates between geologic science and pseudoscientific ideologies, especially modern and/or historical conflicts between scientific theories and established belief systems.
+The course will explore the nature of geological science in the context of public discourse on evolution and creation/intelligent design, flood geology, and the age of the Earth.

 ITDS 2726.
 Introduction to Cultural Diversity (1-0-1) This course is designed to familiarize students with the cultural differences of the major racial/ethnic minority groups within the United States.
 Myths, stereotypes, and issues concerning minority groups will also be explored.
 Based upon individual experiences, guest speakers, presentations, self-exploration, and lectures, students will attain knowledge that will help them better understand and relate to these groups.
 (Course fee required.)